JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “I have one at home,” I told the woman from Atari.
 She smiled as the other guy running the thing came over, saw what was happening and said, “Yeah, the kid fixed it.
 We just have to wait now.”

-After a while *Centipede* loaded and the guy running the comptetion all asked us to come up front.
+After a while *Centipede* loaded and the guy running the competition all asked us to come up front.
 He basically said he would be starting the competition and it would go by the order of people on the sign-up list.

 I knew I wasn’t at the top of the list, so I knew I wasn’t first.
 But I checked the list and there wasn’t more than one or two other people signed up after me.

 I watched as other kids played.
 They did well, but nowhere near my score.
 Then one kid started playing and blew my score away.
 I was worried, but tried to be cool.

 Soon it was my turn.
-I did pretty well depsite my palms being incredibly sweaty and my hands shaking a bit.
+I did pretty well despite my palms being incredibly sweaty and my hands shaking a bit.

 When the digital dust settled my score was high, but not high enough.
 It was lower than my practice score and lower than that other kids, but it was still high.